d-a-n/ep_portal/README.md

-ep_base
+ep_portal
 =======

-A sample etherpad-lite plugin
+A etherpad-lite plugin that lists all available pads and provides a full text search.

-# notes
-    replace all CAPITALIZED names with whatever you want

 # installing